FrankOnyiego/hotel_reservation/README.md

 ### Module B Implementation

-• Equivalence Partitioning:
+#### Equivalence Partitioning:

-• Valid Input:
+Valid Input:

 > • Test the function with a valid side length and number of sides.

-• Invalid Side Length:
+Invalid Side Length:

-• Boundary Condition - Number of Sides = 3:
+> • Boundary Condition - Number of Sides = 3:

 > • Test the function with.3 sides and ensure the correct perimeter

-• Additional Scenarios:
+Additional Scenarios:

-• Random Values:
+Random Values:

 > • Test the function with a negative side length and ensure it • Test
 > the function with random side lengths and numbers of

-• Invalid Number of Sides: • Large Values:
+Invalid Number of Sides: • Large Values:

-> • Testrthe function with 2 sides and ensure it returns the • Test the
+> • Test the function with 2 sides and ensure it returns the • Test the
 > function with large side lengths and numbers of sides

-• Invalid Input Type:
+Invalid Input Type:

 > • Test the function with a non-numeric side length and ensure it

-• Boundary Value Analysis:
+#### Boundary Value Analysis:

 > • Boundary Condition - Side Length = 0:

-• Design Decisions:
+#### Design Decisions:

 > • The test cases cover a range of scenarios to.validate the

-• Equivalence partitioning ensures that the software handles
+Equivalence partitioning ensures that the software handles

 > • Test the function with a side length of 0 and ensure it returns •